Baby Bearded Dragon Care Guide

 Can multiple bearded dragons be housed together in the same enclosure?

 Bearded dragons are territorial rather than social, which means that keeping multiple bearded dragons in the same enclosure can lead to fighting and serious (sometimes even fatal) injuries.
+Babies grow extremely quickly, and will begin to show territorial aggression quicker than you expect.
 So, it’s best to keep only one bearded dragon per enclosure.

 Lighting, Temperatures & Humidity: